The Email Savant Series: Simplifying A/B Split Testing

 - Segment your list as much as possible, and test different messages based on the recipient’s profile – customer vs. prospect, if-you-bought-X-then-you’ll-like-Y, and so on.

-Links: the “paradox of choice” theory says that the more choices we have, the more unlikely we are to make any decision at all.
+The “paradox of choice” theory says that the more choices we have, the more unlikely we are to make any decision at all.
 Many marketers want to give their audience all the click choices possible – which may be the wrong decision.

 - Try testing several links vs. two – or even just one!